sparkflows/sparkflows-docs/docs/azure/admin-guide/installation-guide/azure-container-apps.rst

 #.
 Click on **Container** tab located on the configuration window.

 #.
-Provide image and container environmet details as shown below:
+Provide image and container environment details as shown below:

    .. figure:: ../../../_assets/azure/configure-container.png
       :width: 60%